Rockhead Games

 Non Equity Assistance in 2024

-3DAiLY is a Bengaluru-based company that specializes in developing AI-driven software and digital tools for creating three-dimensional representations of humans, animals, and objects.
-The company offers a character editor platform designed for artists, allowing them to showcase and create high-quality 3D models online.
-By combining artificial intelligence with the expertise of human artists, 3DAiLY produces detailed assets that are suitable for various applications, including gaming.
-The platform provides features such as separate meshes for each asset and game-ready production, enabling game developers to seamlessly integrate avatar creation and asset repositories into their projects.
+3DAiLY is a Bengaluru-based company that specializes in developing software and digital tools for creating three-dimensional and digital representations of humans, animals, and objects.
+The company offers an AI technology-based character editor platform that allows artists to showcase and create 3D models online.
+By combining artificial intelligence with human artistry, 3DAiLY produces high-quality assets suitable for various applications, including game development.
+The platform features separate meshes for each asset and is designed to be game-ready, enabling game developers to seamlessly integrate avatar creation and asset repository functionalities into their projects.

 Wonder